Covering Action on Conley Theory: Connection Matrices

+It is clear that there exist invariant sets which do not admit $p$-attractor-repeller decompositions for any covering $p$.

+\begin{remark}.
+If $S$ is an isolated invariant set, one has that $C^{\ast}(R,A) = C(R,A)$.
+Hence, a p-attractor-repeller pair of $S$ is an attractor-repeller pair of $S$ in the usual sense as defined in \cite{MR511133, MR978368, MR797044}. \end{remark}

 Note that, in the previous definition, it is not required that $S$ is compact.
-In this paper, we are interested in an attractor-repeller decomposition such that deck transformation group acts ``transitively" on the attractor and repeller sets.
+In this paper, we are interested in an attractor-repeller decomposition such that the deck transformation group ``acts freely and transitively" on the attractors and repellers.
+This property, which is a consequence of Proposition \ref{prop:evenly}, is stated in the next result.

-\begin{definition} An attractor-repeller pair $(A,R)$ of an invariant set $S$ is called a $p$-attractor-repeller pair of $(S,p)$ if $A$ and $R$ are evenly covered.
-For a $p$-attractor-repeller pair of $(S,p)$, the decomposition $S={R} \cup C^{\ast}({R},{A}) \cup {A}$ is called a $p$-attractor-repeller decomposition. \end{definition}